ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 - API design and implementation for each new column type

-#### Client provides custom column implementation for each use case
+#### Alternative 4: Client provides custom column implementation for each use case

 Nimble already has a mechanism for clients to provide custom columns by deriving from a base class, specifying the data fields / template / styling, and registering the column type with Nimble.
 We could ask clients to use this mechanism for text column types.